treszkai/bigwall-utlista/README.md

 ### Output

-The route list is printed on stdout as a CSV with columns `id`, `title`, `french-grade`.
+The route list is printed on stdout as a CSV with columns `ID`, `Title`, `French grade`.
 Routes are ordered by ID.

 Convert the French grade to UIAA yourself using [this chart](https://en.wikipedia.org/wiki/Grade_%28climbing%29#Bouldering_2).